-Our cutting boards are available sealed with mineral oil, salad bowl finish or unfinished; It is recommended that an additional coat of Hardwood Lumber Co.
-Butcher Block Oil or Butcher Block Conditioner be applied before using your new cutting board (available on our website).
+Our cutting boards are available sealed with mineral oil, salad bowl finish or unfinished; It is recommended that an additional coat of Butcher Block Oil or Butcher Block Conditioner be applied before using your new cutting board.
 Do not use food oil such as vegetable oil or olive oil as they will become rancid over time.

 For unfinished cutting boards apply a generous amount of Hardwood Lumber Co.
 Butcher Block Oil or Butcher Block Conditioner to all cutting board surfaces; allow the oil or conditioner to absorb into the wood for 2-4 hours, then wipe oﬀ excess with a paper towel or clean cloth.
 If the grain rises slightly after oiling, sand the surface lightly with 150 or 180-grit sandpaper and wipe down with a damp cloth, then apply another coat of Hardwood Lumber Co.
 Butcher Block Oil or Butcher Block Conditioner.

 When cutting board looks dry and lighter in color, Hardwood Lumber Co.
 Butcher Block Oil or Butcher Block Conditioner should be applied to reseal the pores.
 Applying every 2 to 4 weeks is recommended (available for purchase on our website, hardwood-lumber.com).